 - In Parliamentary government, the Prime Minister has the power to dissolve the lower house before the completion of its term.
 As opposed, the President cannot dissolve the lower house, in Presidential government.

 - The tenure of the executive is not fixed in Parliamentary government, as in, if a no-confidence motion is passed in the Parliament, the Council of Ministers is dismissed.
 Contrary to this, the executive has a fixed term in the Presidential government.

-The members of the cabinet possess double membership, i.e. of legislative and executive organ of government.
+The cabinet members possess double membership, i.e. of legislative and executive organ of government.
 Contrary to this, in the presidential form of government, the members of the cabinet possesses the membership of executive organ only.

 When it comes to dominance, in the Parliamentary System, the President is only the titorial head, while the real powers lie in the hands of the Prime Minister.
-On the contrary, in the Presidential System, the President has got the supreme power.
+On the contrary, the President has the supreme power in the Presidential System.